π¦ registry

 Path Segmentation

 One of the most powerful features is the ability to build repository paths through chainable WithSegment() calls.
-Each call creates a new client scoped to that path:
+Each call creates a new client scoped to that path (the original client is unchanged):

 // Start with base registry